Honours scholarships and prizes

 Established in 1987 by a gift from Ilma M. Brewer and Richard H. Brewer.

-Awarded annually on the recommendation of the Head of School of Biological Sciences for excellence in any aspect of the subject of botany of plant sciences, to a student gaining first class honours in biology.
+Awarded annually on the recommendation of the Head of Biological Sciences for excellence in any aspect of the subject of botany of plant sciences, to a student gaining first class honours in biology.

 In order to qualify for the award of a university medal, it is necessary but not sufficient for a candidate to achieve a WAM of 80 or greater and an honours mark of 90 or greater.
 Students with an honours mark of 90 or greater and a WAM of 77 to 79 inclusive may be considered for the award of a university medal only if it can be demonstrated that their WAM was affected by sickness, misadventure, unusual workload or choice of units of study.